 We promise that Pangolin will be an affordable home solution for your devices in order to maintain your security and privacy.

-We are currently planning for a crowdfunding campaign in mid 2019 in multiple regions.
+We are currently planning for a crowdfunding campaign in late 2019 in multiple regions.

 Pangolin will not collect and store any data that could potentially compromise user data privacy and security, such as passwords and email content.